ocodo/ocodo-mono/README.md

 ![](images/ocodo-mono.png)

-a monospaced font based on DIN
+an ultrathin monospaced font based on DIN

 - **Weight:**
-  - : thin
+  - : regular (appearance is ultrathin)

 - **Font Name:**
   - OcodoMono (Nerd font version also in fonts folder)